johan162/bayescalc/README.md

-# Bayesian Network Calcultor
+# Bayesian Network Calculator

 ## 1. Overview

-This script helps with the definition and calculations with Bayesian networks.
+This script helps with the definition and calculations using Bayesian networks.

- - The calculator implements a Bayesian contingency table system that enables users to compute various types of probabilities and statistical independence tests in addition to some information theorethical calculations.
+ - The calculator implements a Bayesian contingency table system that enables users to compute various types of probabilities, conditional probabilities and statistical independence tests in addition to some information theorethical calculations.
  - It allows easy definition of network from either JPT and CPT tables.
- - It allows the usage of standard mathematical notation when doing calculations (see below).
+ - It allows the usage of standard mathematical probability notations when doing calculations (see below).
- - It included are a number of pre-defined bayesian network common in literature as illustrations of various property of BN.
+ - It includes a number of pre-defined bayesian networks common in lthe iterature as illustrations of various property of BN.

 ### Function and Usage